bitcrusher1023/aws-nest-react/README.md

 [Example Deployment in cloud front](https://d16m8sgb6n5atc.cloudfront.net/)

-**First time open may get empty sreen because lambda cold start, you may need manually refresh once**
+**First time open may get empty screen because of lambda cold start over 30s you may need manually refresh once**

 The easy way to review would be following [Development Section](#development) and read the [Code Review Section](#code-review)